dribnet/kerosene/README.md

 python setup.py install
 ```

-If you have keras, you should be able to run any of the examples in the examples folder.
+If you have keras, you should be able to run any of the examples in the examples folder with the most recent keras (0.2.0).

 ```bash
 pip install keras